Lesson 4-2: Create a corrupted file

-Make sure that Currency_BAD.txt is saved the same folder as the other sample data files.
+Make sure that you save Currency_BAD.txt in the same folder as the other sample data files.

 Close your text editor.

-To verify that an error will occur during run time
+Verify that an error occurs during run time

-On the third iteration of the data flow, the Lookup Currency Key transformation tries to process the Currency_BAD.txt file, and the transformation will fail.
-The failure of the transformation will cause the whole package to fail.
+On the third iteration of the data flow, the Lookup Currency Key transformation tries to process the Currency_BAD.txt file, and the transformation fails.
+The failure of the transformation causes the whole package to fail.

-On the design surface, click the Execution Results tab.
+On the design surface, select the Execution Results tab.